Claude Connector Examples: 5 Patterns for Building Real Connectors (May 2026)

 export const tool: AppToolConfig = {

-description: 'Show the milestone timeline for a project.',
+description: 'Show milestone timing, dependencies, and late work for one project.',

 annotations: { readOnlyHint: true },